YuanqiChu/Beyond-Binary-Mediators/README.md

 > Chu, Y., Yu, K., Rippon, I., Victor, C. (2025). *Beyond Binary Mediators:
 > A Bayesian Mixed-Effect Modelling Framework for Understanding Causal
-> Pathways to Loneliness in Late Life.* Submitted to the *Journal of the
+> Pathways to Loneliness in Late Life.*
-> Royal Statistical Society, Series A (JRSSA)*.

 The paper fits two Bayesian ordinal models to English Longitudinal Study of Ageing (ELSA) data to estimate the effect of living alone on loneliness in